uscreen/dev-service/README.md

 Creates a unique ID and uses it when naming the services' volumes, thus avoiding conflicts between volumes of different dev-service instances.
 Every subsequent call of `service install` will (re-)create volume names with the same ID.

+**Warning**: With this option, already installed services will no longer use already existing volumes not created with `--enable-volumes-id`.

+##### `--enable-mapped-volumes`

+> ***experimental feature***

+Maps services' volumes into local directories (`./services/.volumes/<volume-name>`) instead of storing them inside of the Docker Desktop virtual machine.
+Every subsequent call of `service install` will use this mappings.

-**Warning**: With this option, already installed services will no longer use already existing volumes named the classical way.
+**Warning**: With this option, already installed services will no longer use already existing volumes not created with `--enable-mapped-volumes`.

 ##### `--enable-classic-volumes`

 Disables volumes ID and uses the project name when naming the services' volumes.

-**Warning**: With this option, installed services will no longer use already existing volumes named with volumes ID.
+**Warning**: With this option, already installed services will no longer use already existing volumes created with `--enable-volumes-id` or `--enable-mapped-volumes`.

 ### $ service start [service]